binchenX/understand_container/docs/ch2.md

 lrwxrwxrwx    1 root     root    0 Apr 26 06:34 uts -> uts:[4026532570]
 ```

-Next, we want to check what processes are in the newly created PID namespaces.
-Unfortunately, there isn't a place we can find out this information directly but need to go over all the `/proc/<pid>/ns` files and aggregate all the PIDs belongs the same namespaces.
-Luckily, tool [cinf](https://github.com/mhausenblas/cinf), does exactly that.
+Next, we want to check what processes are in the newly created PID namespace.
+Unfortunately, there isn't a direct way to find this information.
+Instead, we need to go over all the `/proc/<pid>/ns` files and aggregate all the PIDs that belong to the same namespace.
+Luckily, the tool [cinf](https://github.com/mhausenblas/cinf) does exactly that.

 ```
 $ sudo cinf -namespace 4026532572